When to Change Your Timing Belt or Chain

 7. Look for Engine Warning Lights

 Modern vehicles are equipped with engine management systems that can alert you if there’s an issue, including with the timing belt or chain.
-If your “Check Engine” light comes on, it’s essential to have your vehicle inspected as it may signify a timing issue among others.
+If your “Check Engine” light comes on, it’s essential to have your vehicle inspected.
+This may signify a timing issue among others.

 By Uche Maxwel